mboljen/backslide/README.md

 # backslide

-Change the current desktop wallpaper with a selection from the given path.
+Change the current desktop wallpaper with a selection from the given path

 ## Description

-**backslide** will parse the folder `path` for image files and change the current wallpaper.
-Currently, JPEG and PNG files are supported.
+This script parses the folder `path` for image files and changes the current wallpaper.
+Currently, only JPEG and PNG files are supported.
 From the list of wallpapers found and the current wallpaper, **backslide** will automatically select the next wallpaper in the list.
 If option **-r** is enabled, a random wallpaper is selected.
 If option **-l** is enabled, the wallpaper with the latest timestamp is selected.

 ## Synopsis